-At Image Surgical Arts, we understand you will be anxious to get through your recovery as quickly as possible.
-That timeframe differs somewhat for each individual and depending on the extent of your procedure.
+We understand you will be anxious to get through your recovery as quickly as possible.
+That timeframe differs somewhat for each individual and depends on the extent of your procedure.
 Nonetheless, we will be here for you, doing everything we can to give you the best recovery experience possible.

 Ultimately, you’re in charge.
 So the most important thing you can do is to follow the doctor's orders!
 Everything we ask you to do – or not do – is deliberately designed to enhance your recovery.
 You will get written instructions for at-home post-operative care, and we will go over those with you before you leave.
 Our team is always available to answer questions or address any concerns you may have.

 No type of liposuction is a substitute for weight loss.
 However, if you’ve reached the point where exercising and healthy eating are not achieving the toned, well-defined body you want or you wish to further accentuate the appearance of your musculature, then you may be a good candidate for high-definition liposuction.

 The best candidates for this procedure are:

 - in good health overall with no major underlying medical conditions.
 The healthier you are before you have high-definition liposuction, the better-prepared your body will be for a successful, speedy recovery.
 Of course, you’ll want to maintain that healthy lifestyle afterward, too, to retain your now-more-impressive appearance and to feel as good as you look.

 - non-smokers.
 Smoking restricts blood flow, so it hinders the recovery process.
 That could negatively affect your results.